Floridair Airlines

 3rd In A Series: A Fictional US Charter and Scheduled Airline Based In Florida

-Floridair Airlines is a low-cost scheduled and charter passenger airline, headquartered on the grounds of Fort Lauderdale–Hollywood International Airport (FLL) in Kendall, Florida USA.
+Floridair Airlines is a scheduled and charter passenger airline, headquartered on the grounds of Fort Lauderdale–Hollywood International Airport (FLL) in Kendall, Florida USA.

 History